Codecademy/docs/content/general/concepts/hacking/hacking.md

 - Leak sensitive information to the public.
 - Take one company's sensitive data and give/sell it to another.
 - Steal large amounts of personal information and sell it to third parties.
-- Cripple a company's computer system by taking control of it and then holding it for ransome.
+- Cripple a company's computer system by taking control of it and then holding it for ransom.
-- Steal and sell the login information for large amounts of users.
+- Steal and sell the login information of large amounts of users.

 ### Grey Hat Hackers